 The AMC 10 (open to students in grade 10 or below) and AMC 12 (open to students in grade 12 or below) are both 25-question, 75-minute, multiple choice examinations in high school mathematics designed to promote the development and enhancement of problem-solving skills.
 The AMC 10/12 provides an opportunity for high school students to develop positive attitudes towards analytical thinking and mathematics that can assist in future careers.
 The AMC 10/12 is the first in a series of competitions that eventually lead all the way to the International Mathematical Olympiad (see Invitational Competitions).
 More information can be found at http://maa.org/math-competitions/amc-1012.

 Register to take the AMC 10/12 B at Fresno State.
 Open until the center capacity is reached.
 The competition will be held on 2/10/21.

 Sign up for Practice Sessions (no deadline, sessions held from 12/2/20 to 2/3/21)

 Problem Solving Competition (PSC) for High School Students

 The Problem Solving Competition is a local competition organized by the Department of Mathematics at Fresno State every fall.
 It consists of a few challenging problems.
 This contest is not multiple choice.
 Participants are expected to provide full solutions to those problems that they are able to solve.
 The contest is open to all high school students.
 Interested 8th grade students may attend for the sake of experience but are not eligible to compete.

 Math Kangaroo is an international competition open to students in grades 1-12.
-It will be held on Thursday, March 19, 2020, at 5:30 PM.
+It is typically held on the third Thursday of March, however, it will be held on-line this year, with different time windows for different grades.
 The competition questions are chosen by the International Math Kangaroo Committee, and are interesting and challenging.
 More information can be found at http://www.mathkangaroo.org.

 Math Field Day